lalithnag/mr-us-fusion-biopsy/README.md

 ## Acknowledgments

 * A **huge** thanks to Dr. Marko Rak & Anneke Meyer :bow:, my project supervisors for guiding me through many tasks and patiently answering all my questions.
-* This project is undertaken (and is currently ongoing) in the capacity of a *Student Research Assistant* at the *Computer Assisted Surgeries* group at the *Otto-von-Guericke University*, Magdeburg.
+* This project was undertaken in the capacity of a *Student Research Assistant* at the *Computer Assisted Surgeries* group at the *Otto-von-Guericke University*, Magdeburg.